 Christmas is fast approaching.
 It is one of the most anticipated seasons of the year.
 In fact, people in some countries start to celebrate Christmas at the beginning of the “ber” months; that is September, October, November and December.
 Because people use lots of electrical devices during Christmas, it is also a season for electrical safety consciousness.

 There are two types of Christmas trees – these are the real and artificial ones.
-If you are using the real tree to decorate your home, be sure to water it all the time to keep it wet while it stands on your living room.
+If you are using the real tree to decorate your home, be sure to water it all the time to keep it wet while it stands in your living room.
 You need to keep it wet to preserve its fresh look and to prevent it from drying up.
 Dry trees can easily catch fire at the slightest spark or due to excessive heat.

 Use insulated hooks to hold your Christmas lights in place.
 Screws, nails and other materials that are not insulated might trigger a short circuit that can lead to a serious incident,